huseyingulec/numerical-computing/README.md

 ![](questions/machine-arithmetic/machine-7.png "Machine Q7")

-This question asks us to represent the number `a` with base N=10,  t=8 digit after `0,` and rounding even tecnique which means at the end we need to round the closest number.
+This question asks us to represent the number `a` with base N=10,  t=8 digit after `0,` and rounding even tecnique which means at the end we need to round the closest even number.

 Correct answer is 0.10034712 .
 10^3, in this case `E`.